 Only use the toilet when outside of the No-Discharge Zones.
 Alternatively, for use in near-shore waters add a 'Porta-Potty' to collect and hold the sewage instead of using a fixed toilet.
-'Porta-Potties' may be emptied at shore-side or mobile facilities, at home or when outside of the No-Discharge Zones.
+'Porta-Potties' may be emptied at shore-side or mobile facilities, at home or to the sea when outside of the No-Discharge Zones.